simonewebdesign/simonewebdesign/source/_posts/2013-02-25-onclick-vs-addeventlistener.md

 ```

 <p>
   They apparently do the same thing: listen for the click event and execute a callback function.
 Nevertheless, they&#8217;re not equivalent.
-If you ever need to choose between the two, <a href="https://gist.github.com/simonewebdesign/4017724" target="_blank" rel="external nofollow">this</a> could help you to figure out which one is the best for you.
+If you ever need to choose between the two, <a href="https://gist.github.com/simonewebdesign/4017724" rel="external">this</a> could help you to figure out which one is the best for you.
 </p>

 <p>